Assassinumz/Animus/README.md

     </a>
 </p>

-## Sakura Invite link and support server
+## Animus Invite link and support server
-* To invite sakura to your server : [Click Here](https://discordapp.com/api/oauth2/authorize?client_id=547321575993769984&permissions=392208&scope=bot)
+* To invite Animus to your server : [Click Here](https://discordapp.com/api/oauth2/authorize?client_id=547321575993769984&permissions=392208&scope=bot)
 * Join the support server for a demo : [Click Here](https://discord.gg/3nfQadt)

 ## Instructions to Host your own bot

-* you need to create a channel in your server named sakura for the bot to work
+* you need to create a channel in your server named animus for the bot to work

 ### Create a discord application

 * Go to [Discord Application](https://discordapp.com/developers/applications/) and create your application
 * After creating your application go to bot and click on "ADD BOT"
-* Copy your bot token and paste it in sakura.py
+* Copy your bot token and paste it in animus.py
 * To add the bot to your server go to OAuth2, select bot in SCOPES and copy the link generated below (you can also add optional permissions)
 * Open the copied link and select your server you want to add the bot in